k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ![direct call structure](images/direct_call_custom_logic_structure.png)

 1. Init - calls the **TDMSetSessionGlobals** Actor to run the initial setting for the custom logic flow execution.
+The SESSION_GLOBALS input parameter must be defined as external parameter.

 2. **DbCommand** - defines the Select statement to select the task's entities.
 The Select statement must return only the entity IDs.